Bedford Assault Lawyer

 Assault charges can range from a Class C misdemeanor all the way to a first-degree felony, and the fines and penalties range accordingly.
 How serious the assault is and the relationship between the person charged and the victim both play a role in how the assault is charged.
 Consider all the following:

-- Class B misdemeanor – Class B misdemeanor charges generally apply to assault against a sports participant, and a conviction can lead to fines of up to $2,000 and up to 180 days in jail.
+• Class B misdemeanor – Class B misdemeanor charges generally apply to assault against a sports participant, and a conviction can lead to fines of up to $2,000 and up to 180 days in jail.

-- Class A misdemeanor – Class A misdemeanor charges generally apply to assault when there are no aggravating circumstances involved, and a conviction can lead to fines of up to $4,000 and up to 1 year in jail.
+• Class A misdemeanor – Class A misdemeanor charges generally apply to assault when there are no aggravating circumstances involved, and a conviction can lead to fines of up to $4,000 and up to 1 year in jail.

 Bringing Your Strongest Defense

-It’s just a misdemeanor – do I really need an attorney?
+It’s just a misdemeanor.
+Do I really need an attorney?

 The fact is that a misdemeanor can lead to serious consequences that can derail your future.
 In addition to jail time and fines, a conviction is a matter of public record and can have all the following negative effects:

-- It can interfere with your professional licensure.
+• Interfere with your professional licensure.

-- It means you’re not eligible for a federal student loan.
+• Make you ineligible for a federal student loan.

-- It can make it difficult to rent an apartment or to get a home loan.
+• Make it difficult to rent an apartment or to get a home loan.

 It’s just a fine.
 Shouldn’t I just pay it?